Chrisys93/IcarusRepoSEND/README.md

 to get started.
 Alternatively, have a look at the `examples` folder which contains examples of configuration files for various use cases.

+**SEND NOTE:** Note that this distribution of icarus is modified to run with repositories, thus the normal configuration needs to be changed in order for the whole system to work appropriately.
+The configurations in the `examples/repo-mgmt` folder all work well and were used for the evaluation of the SEND system, as per the second cited paper, below.
+If you want to use the original features of icarus, please `git clone` and develop based on the above git repository or the most appropriate distribution for you.

 Second, run Icarus by running the script `icarus.py` using the following syntax

     $ python icarus.py --results RESULTS_FILE CONF_FILE